learn-co-curriculum/phase-1-advanced-function-parameter-syntax-default-rest-spread/README.md

 discountedPrice(100, 0.25) //=> 75
 ```

-But it _also_ seems a bit strange to have to pass the discount amount
+But it _also_ seems a bit of a burden to have to pass the discount amount
 on every call.
 We'd like `discount` to default to `0.25`.
 It'll be 25%
 off _unless_ we choose to pass a new discount percentage into `discountedPrice`.